ncbui/IMApi/README.md

 1. clone the repository
 2. `cd server`
 3. `npm install` to install dependencies
-4. `createdb movieAPI`
+4. `createdb imapi`
-5. `createdb movieAPI-test`
+5. `createdb imapi-test`
-// FIXME: seed db
+6. `psql < imapi.sql`
-6. Create a `.env` file in the root of the server directory to contain different variables.
+7. Create a `.env` file in the root of the server
+    7a.
+Obtain an API key from https://rapidapi.com/collection/movie-apis 7b.
+Subscribe to the Movie Database API: https://rapidapi.com/rapidapi/api/movie-database-imdb-alternative
-7. `npm start`
+8. `npm start`

 ### Run tests

+1. `cd server`
+2. `npm test`

 ## Getting started on the client